 Lawns should be treated as canvases to showcase different plants and flowers.
 While lawn care and making the grass look lush and green may seem tedious, it is essential.
 A green lawn signifies a healthy garden and fertile soil.

 Let us look at some ways you can make your grass green.

 Water the Lawn:

 Watering the lawn seems to be the most apparent response to almost any lawn-related issues.
 However, over-watering can cause severe damage.
-Turn the sprinkler on a few times a week instead of daily, and allow the water to seep in all the way through.
+Turn the sprinkler on a few times a week instead of daily, and allow the water to seep in all the way through or use your hosepipe sparingly.
 Infrequently watering the lawn allows the water enough time to penetrate deeply into the soil, and lets the roots grow stronger and deeper.
 To do this, you can use a lawn aerator, so that you do not clog the ground with dead moss and leaves.